Court Records History

-Words are generally entered in the database spelled as they were found in the original documents (typos excepted).
+Words are generally entered into the database spelled as they were found in the original documents (typos excepted).
 Consequently, several variations of a word may be found.
 Search accordingly.

-Court papers in the Fredericksburg Circuit Court Archives are from the following courts:
+Papers in the Fredericksburg Circuit Court Archives are from the following entities:

 Mayor's Court for the Town / City of Fredericksburg (1782-unknown)